 As you make your way back to El Castillo you will notice that every path is now lined with local businessmen selling their crafts.
 Some will be willing to tell you whatever they can about the site, just repay them by buying something small!
 I bought a tiny Chichén Itzá statue from a little old man and he taught me how to say a few words in the ancient Mayan language.

 Leaving the park you will have to battle your way through literally hundreds of people beginning their guided tours, and you will be so thankful that you made the effort to get there early!
 It makes all the difference!

 Cenote Ik Kil

-After a long, hot morning walking around the ancient temples of Chichén Itzá what better way to cool off that a visit to the famous Cenote Ik Kil?
+After a long, hot morning walking around the ancient temples of Chichén Itzá what better way to cool off than a visit to the famous Cenote Ik Kil?
 It’s another US$5 taxi to get there, and you’ll pay Mex$70 (£2.80) to get in, but it’s well worth it.

-As you enter the park you look down at the black water 26 meters below you and the green vines overhanging the edge of the sink hole, reaching the surface of the pool.
+As you enter the park you look down at the black water 26 meters below you and the green vines overhanging the edge of the sinkhole, reaching the surface of the pool.
 There is a place to change into swimsuits and lockers to store your valuables.